 The organizations and resources listed on this page are part of the extended MIT entrepreneurship ecosystem and are of tremendous value to those looking for assistance with networking, mentorship, or other entrepreneurial concerns.

 The Gordon-MIT Engineering Leadership Program, offered through the School of Engineering, enables MIT juniors and seniors to develop leadership and communication skills through an interactive program of realistic hands-on activities, exercises, and classes.
 Many of its graduates are in startup companies or are receiving accolades for their effectiveness and entrepreneurial initiatives in the larger companies where they work.

-The BU Law Clinic assists students with a broad range of legal matters related to entrepreneurship and cyber law, from basic issues associated with the founding of startup companies to novel questions about the application of laws and regulations to students’ innovation-related activities.
-BU law students, under the direction of experienced law instructors, advise students from either MIT or BU free of charge about legal issues associated with their entrepreneurial and innovation-related efforts.
+The BU/MIT Law Clinics assist students with a broad range of legal matters related to entrepreneurship and cyber law, from basic issues associated with the founding of startup companies to novel questions about the application of laws and regulations to students’ innovation-related activities.
+BU Law School students, under the direction of experienced law instructors, advise students from either MIT or BU free of charge about legal issues associated with their entrepreneurial and innovation-related efforts.